lyteword/chspurgeon-tod/volume-2/psalm-43.md

 (d) I will go and tell him my *fears;* how greatly I am distressed at times, when I perceive this or the other corruption so strong, which I thought had received its death wound... how I tremble when I have by my folly provoked the Lord to leave me, for fear he will never return again, etc.

-(e) I will go and tell him my *hopes,* for some hope I have amidst all my discouragements...I will go and tell him all this; I will unbosom and unburden my whole heart to him; and if my *necessities* did not drive me to him, I should go to him from inclination. *Condensed from Samuel Lavington.*
+(e) I will go and tell him my *hopes,* for some hope I have amidst all my discouragements...
+I will go and tell him all this; I will unbosom and unburden my whole heart to him; and if my *necessities* did not drive me to him, I should go to him from inclination. *Condensed from Samuel Lavington.*

 **Verse 4.** *Unto God.* Believers are not satisfied in the use of religious duties, unless they arrive at God himself in those duties.
 We speak not here of that arrival at God himself which is by and after all duties, to a beatific vision of God in glory, but we speak of that arrival at God himself which is to be had *in* duties, while we are in the exercise of duties; namely, to attain to God's special presence in them, in an actual communion, communication and conversing with God, so that we are spiritually sensible he is with us therein.
 I say God's *special* presence and actual communion, to distinguish it from that ordinary habitual presence and communion of God's being with a believer at all times.
 Joh 14:16. *Nathanael Homes.*